OpenEvalProject/evals/manuscripts/elife-57951/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/57951/elife-57951-fig6-v2.jpg)

 **Figure 6.:** (A) Decimal dilutions of strains of the indicated genotypes were spotted on YES solid plates, incubated at 25, 28, 30, 32, 34, and 37°C for 3 days, and photographed.
 (B) Growing cultures of the indicated strains expressing a For3-3GFP genomic fusion were incubated at 34°C for 4 hr.
 Total extracts obtained from the respective cell aliquots were resolved by SDS-PAGE, and total For3 levels were detected by incubation with anti-GFP antibody.
 Anti-Cdc2 was used as a loading control.
 Lower panel: quantification of western blot experiments.
 Relative For3 levels are represented as mean ± SD (biological duplicates). **, p<0.005; *, p<0.05, as calculated by unpaired Student's t test.
-Figure 6—source data 1.Figure 6.

-## For3 is a dose-dependent regulator of CAR integrity in S. pombe
+### For3 is a dose-dependent regulator of CAR integrity in S. pombe

 If the SAPK pathway downregulates For3 levels to negative control CAR integrity, then inducing progressive ectopic expression of the formin should diminish CAR damage in the presence of LatA.
 To test this hypothesis, we employed the β-estradiol-regulated system based on the Z3EV synthetic transcription factor recently implemented for S. pombe (Ohira et al., 2017) and constructed a for3∆ strain in which the expression of a For3-HA C-terminal fusion is under control of the Z3EV promoter.
 As shown in Figure 7A, total levels of a genomic For3-HA fusion were similar to those present after incubation of for3∆ Z3EV:For3-HA cells for 3 hr in the presence of 10 nM β-estradiol, and increased approximately 3–4 fold after 6 hr of incubation.
 As compared to cells expressing wild type-like levels of the formin, enhanced For3 levels led to a significant reduction in CAR damage during treatment with 0.15 µM LatA, while strong CAR defects were observed 12 hr after β-estradiol removal again (Figure 7B).
 Therefore, For3 behaved as a dose-dependent regulator of CAR integrity in S. pombe.

 ![Figure 7.](https://cdn.elifesciences.org/articles/57951/elife-57951-fig7-v2.jpg)

-**Figure 7.:** S. pombe.(A) For3-HA (wild type) and for3Δ Z3EVpr:For3-HA strains were grown to mid-log phase, and the later culture was treated with 10 nM β-estradiol for 0, 3 and 6 hr.
+**Figure 7.:** (A) For3-HA (wild type) and for3Δ Z3EVpr:For3-HA strains were grown to mid-log phase, and the later culture was treated with 10 nM β-estradiol for 0, 3 and 6 hr.
 Total extracts were resolved by SDS-PAGE, and For3 levels were detected by incubation with anti-HA-HRP antibody.
 Anti-Cdc2 was used as a loading control.
 Relative For3 levels are represented as mean ± SD (biological duplicates). **, p<0.005; ns, not significant, as calculated by unpaired Student's t test with respect to the wild type.
 (B) for3Δ Z3EVpr:For3-HA cells grown to mid-log phase were treated with 0.15 µM LatA for the indicated times after being incubated in absence (-) or presence of 10 nM β-estradiol for 3 and 6 hr, or 6 hr with β-estradiol plus 12 hr after hormone washout.
 Upper panel: the percentage of cells that show damaged CAR was estimated in each case by fluorescence microscopy (n > 200), and is presented as mean ± SD (biological triplicates). ****, p<0.0001, as calculated by unpaired Student's t test.
 Lower panel: representative images of cell samples after treatment with 0.15 µM LatA for 60 min are shown.
-Figure 7—source data 1.Figure 7.

-## The SAPK pathway promotes CAR integrity in S. japonicus
+### The SAPK pathway promotes CAR integrity in S. japonicus

 The SAPK pathway functions, including cell cycle control, adaptation to stress conditions, and regulation of sexual differentiation, are evolutionarily conserved both in S. pombe and Schizosaccharomyces japonicus.
 However, unlike S. pombe, S. japonicus delays the assembly of a centrally positioned ring until chromosome segregation is complete (Gomez-Gil et al., 2019).
 Hence, we wondered if the SAPK-dependent negative control of CAR integrity present in S. pombe is also shared by S. japonicus.
 We found that S. japonicus LatA-sensitivity on solid medium was approximately one order of magnitude higher than in S. pombe (Figure 8A).
 By employing phospho-p38 antibodies (Gomez-Gil et al., 2019), we observed that, similar to S. pombe, S. japonicus Sty1 became increasingly activated after 1 hr of treatment with LatA in a dose-dependent manner (Figure 8B).
 However, in sharp contrast to S. pombe SAPK mutants, S. japonicus sty1∆ and atf1∆ cells were strongly hypersensitive to LatA (Figure 8A).
 Accordingly, time-lapse fluorescence microscopy of exponentially growing S. japonicus strains co-expressing Rlc1-GFP and Pcp1-mCherry fusions and treated with 0.005 µM LatA revealed that, in contrast to wild-type cells, most cytokinetic nodes in sty1∆ cells (~90%) were unable to coalesce and form a compact and functional CAR (Figure 8C).
 These results suggest that S. japonicus SAPK pathway may have a positive impact on CAR assembly and integrity during stress induced with LatA.

 ![Figure 8.](https://cdn.elifesciences.org/articles/57951/elife-57951-fig8-v2.jpg)

-**Figure 8.:** S. japonicus during actin stress induced with LatA.(A) Decimal dilutions of S. japonicus wild type, sty1Δ, and atf1Δ strains were spotted on YES and YES solid plates with the indicated concentrations of LatA, incubated at 30°C for 3 days, and photographed.
+**Figure 8.:** (A) Decimal dilutions of S. japonicus wild type, sty1Δ, and atf1Δ strains were spotted on YES and YES solid plates with the indicated concentrations of LatA, incubated at 30°C for 3 days, and photographed.
 A representative experiment is shown.
 (B) Upper panel: S. japonicus wild-type cells were grown in YES medium to mid-log phase, and remained untreated (0), or treated with the indicated concentrations of LatA for 1 hr.
 Activated Sty1 was detected with anti-phospho-p38 antibody.
 Anti-Cdc2 was used as a loading control.
 Lower panel: Relative units as mean ± SD (biological duplicates) for Sty1 phosphorylation (anti-phospho-p38 blot) were determined with respect to the loading control (anti-Cdc2 blot). **, p<0.005; *, p<0.05; ns, not significant, as calculated by unpaired Student's t test.
 (C) Representative time-lapse maximum-projection images of Rlc1-GFP dynamics at the equatorial region of S. japonicus wild-type and sty1Δ cells growing in YES medium to mid-log phase in the presence of 0.005 µM LatA.
 Mitotic progression was monitored using Pcp1-mCherry-marked SPBs.
 Time interval is 3 min.
 Right: the percentage of cells that show damaged/defective CAR was estimated for each strain (n> 47) and is presented as mean ± SD (biological triplicates). ***, p<0.001, as calculated by unpaired Student's t test.
-Figure 8—source data 1.Figure 8.

 ## Discussion